 If you are looking for a place to leave your cares behind, dance music will take your mind off everything that worries you.

 Though the bar gets busy, it is a cozy atmosphere, with fabulous service and a spectacular, professional staff.
-Plus, if it gets too hot on the inside, there is a patio out back where food is served on the weekend with live music.
+Plus, if it gets too hot inside, there is a patio out back where food is served on the weekend with live music.

 Chido Bar has a unique Day of the Dead theme that is a must-experience for anyone who loves going out for an evening of carefree fun and excitement.